vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Lift the cloth and they'll see the light, <br>
 like flies from meat you'll see them spark."

-The little girl winked in her heeled shoes, <br>
+The lil girl winked in her heeled shoes, <br>
 and smiled from the back of a guy. <br>
 Soon I had to wish them good bye, <br>
 so soon they went.
 I had no clues.